sodbaveka/wp_website_on_aws_infrastructure/README.md

      * Create Scale Up Policy
      * Create topic to send notification by mail
      * Create S3 public bucket
+     * Create VPN Security Group
+     * Create VPN EC2 instance
+     * Create Security Group for intranet ec2 instance
+     * Create Intranet EC2 instance
      * ...In progress...;-p

-Do not forget to fill your iam 'access-key-id' and 'secret-access-key' in the 'UserData' of Launch Configuration.
+Do not forget to fill your iam 'access-key-id' and 'secret-access-key' in the 'UserData' of Launch Configuration (l.382).
 Please feel free to message me if you have any questions.

 Bye ;-)